New York Family Assistance (FA) provides temporary cash assistance to very needy families with children under the age of 18 as well as pregnant women.

 Under FA, eligible parents and other adult relatives are limited to receiving benefits for a total of 60 months in their lifetime.

-To find out if you are eligible to receive Temporary Assistance, you need to file an application with your county Department of Social Services.
+To find out if you are eligible to receive Temporary Assistance, you need to file an application with your county Department of Social Services or, if you live in one of the five boroughs of New York City, with your local Job Center.

 If you or your family are experiencing an emergency situation, you may also be eligible for emergency assistance such as: